pods-framework/pods/readme.txt

 = Where do we go for Support on your plugin? =

 Our primary Support is handled through our Support Forums at [http://pods.io/forums/](http://pods.io/forums/).
-You can also contact us on our Slack Chat at [http://pods.io/chat/](http://pods.io/chat/) in the #support channel.
-We do not man the chat channel 24 hours, but we do check the questions that come through daily and reply to any unanswered questions.
+For the fastest support, you can contact us on our Slack Chat at [http://pods.io/chat/](http://pods.io/chat/) in the #support channel.
+We do not staff our Slack channel 24 hours, but we do check any questions that come through daily and reply to any unanswered questions.

+We do have a community of Pods users and developers that hang out on Slack so you're sure to get an answer quickly.
 We answer our Forum questions once a week with follow-up during the week as we're prioritizing resources towards restructuring and improving our documentation.

-= I've found a Bug or Feature Request =
+= I've found a Bug or I have a Feature Request =

 If you’ve uncovered a Bug or have a Feature Request, we kindly request you to create an Issue on our GitHub Repository at [https://github.com/pods-framework/pods/issues/new](https://github.com/pods-framework/pods/issues/new).
 Please be very specific about what steps you did to create the issue you’re having and include any screenshots or other configuration parameters to help us recreate or isolate the issue.

+= Will Pods work with my Theme? =

+We don't provide any special CSS or display attributes with your custom content so as long as your theme works with WordPress standard functions and the theme hierarchy (https://wp-hierarchy.com), you should be fine.
+You may need to create special PHP WordPress Theme Templates for your content, or you can use our Pods Templates and the Auto Template option to display your 'template' containing your custom content where your theme normally outputs `the_content` filter.

 == Screenshots ==